 - How can managers deploy more money in as timely a fashion as before, and without unwelcome cash drag?

 - With more money chasing a similar level of opportunities, will this see a drop in the average level of quality of investment?

 - With higher valuations more generally, and this new influx of demand, the search for value and yield has become more challenging than ever.
 Will managers be tempted to overpay for investments?

 - With more investments, more money to deploy, more boards to sit on, a broader investor base,etc., does the manager have the infrastructure and governance to cope?

 Our team has a long track record of evaluating managers and products on a consistent basis: we look at a manager’s profile in the tax-advantaged world, its governance, fundraising, and financial stability; and we evaluate its investment team, strategy, risk management, portfolio and pipeline, fees, and performance, in terms of its product.
 These recent changes make certain of these categories all the more important; the governance of the manager, the track record and experience of the investment team, risk management approaches and practises, and pipeline and deployment prospects, inevitably come under stronger focus.

 With managers raising more money than they ever have before, this is a challenge of kind and not just of scale.
 And when the Chancellor stands up on November 22nd and announces the changes which he envisions for the tax-advantaged sector, there might be even more challenges for managers ahead.
 But even now, it isn’t as easy as simply making hay while the sun still shines…

 We will be providing commentary on the potential changes to the rules governing the tax-advantaged investment world further to the Chancellor’s Budget.
-Look out for more newsletters in the months ahead and do check MJHudson.com for the latest on what investors and managers should expect.
+Look out for more articles in the following months from MJ Hudson on what investors and managers should expect.